 The work of Weston Price, Edward and May Mellanby, Ralph Steinman, and so many other researchers has thankfully come back into public awareness.
 The truth is, we can stop and even reverse existing tooth decay.

-Many of our friends, including Ramiel Nagel (author of Cure Tooth Decay), Katie, the Wellness Mama, (author of WellnessMama.com), and so many others have done an excellent job in helping to bring the work of these pioneers to the forefront of public awareness.
+Many of our friends, including Ramiel Nagel (author of Cure Tooth Decay) and so many others have done an excellent job in helping to bring the work of these pioneers to the forefront of public awareness.

 Over the years, we here at OraWellness have also worked to help spread awareness of the whole body aspect of healing tooth decay, by writing articles like, ‘Why teeth decay (and how to stop it)’, ‘What to eat to support greater oral health’, and more recently, ‘How to reverse tooth decay with diet’.